 As a parent, I know how difficult it is to engage the children indoors for a long time and we are aware about the importance of games and sports in students life.
 Also as the old saying goes: All work and no play will make John dull, try to make the children come back home before sunset and engage them through interesting activities at home.
 Something more about that next time.
 Till then

-P.S.: All the advice given in this article is based on my experiences as a parent and what I have seen in Chikungunya cases in my neighbourhood.
+P.S.- All the advice given in this article is based on my experiences as a parent and what I have seen in Dengue cases in my neighbourhood.
 Remember, your child may / may not show all the symptoms and may be stronger in fighting it out.
 So, do consult the doctor prior to giving any medication to your child.